Taking a photography break at Fort Ord in Monterey County

 Artist’s Statement

-Outside the hospital, I started documenting wild animals adapting to human-altered environments — especially their resilience in surviving where nature and urban/industrial settings converge, places I also lived.
-So many species are now at risk globally and, to me, this is the ecological story of our times.
+Outside the hospital, I observed so many wild animals adapting to —or sometimes suffering from —human-altered environments.
+I wanted to document that, the convergence zones where nature meets urban sprawl — the places I’ve also lived.
+So many species are at risk globally and, to me, this is the ecological story of our times.

 My guiding principle, always, is putting the animal’s welfare above the photo.